 January 2017: The cat situation has changed….
 Update: Mr. Pinky and Osiris are in cat heaven 🙁 … and we now have the three young’uns… Greyskull, Ichi and Sweetie, … and Hoolie (Juliette), a stray Cassie picked up in Keene, and Friend-o, who comes and goes… Mr. Kippers has moved to Toronto to be with Candace.

-Lynn can often be found walking with her three daughters to collect dye plants in the fields surrounding her current hometown of Peterborough, returning home with bagfulls of lichen, Queen Anne’s Lace, and black walnuts.
+Lynn can often be found walking with her three daughters to collect dye plants in the fields surrounding her current hometown of Peterborough, returning home with lichen, Queen Anne’s Lace, and black walnuts.
 She keeps a sharp eye out for new kinds of fleece to work with, and has spun fibres such as sheep’s wool, dog hair, and Alpaca.